You can download my CIA exam study planner for Gleim and HOCK review courses.

 The spreadsheet is pretty much self-explanatory, but just to make sure, I made this screen capture to walk you through.
 This video was originally made for the CMA exam planner but the format is exactly the same.

-This file contains worksheets for Part 1, Part 2 and Part 3, and it could be automatically downloaded to your computer after clicking.
+This file contains worksheets for Part 1, Part 2, and Part 3, and it can be automatically downloaded to your computer after clicking.
 Please check your desktop or download folder:

 For those who have a slower internet connection, you might want to refer to this instruction in text format.

-The image below shows how the CIA exam study planner looks like once you open the excel sheet.
+The image below shows what the CIA exam study planner looks like once you open the excel sheet.

 This is the master page where you can enter all the inputs:

 The area shaded in yellow is the weekly schedule area.
 You can mark an “x” for your CIA exam study time.
-The default spreadsheet starts the day from 5 am and ends at midnight, but you can always insert more rows for further customization.
+The default spreadsheet starts the day at 5 AM and ends at midnight, but you can always insert more rows for further customization.

 Realistically you will have some days off.
-For the scheduled ones, such as wedding days and a long weekend off, you can mark them off in this column and the spreadsheet will excludes these dates from the calculation.
+For the scheduled ones, such as wedding days and a long weekend off, you can mark them off in this column, and the spreadsheet will exclude these dates from the calculation.

-You need to input a start date (please pick a Monday otherwise the spreadsheet won’t work).
+You need to input a start date (please pick a Monday, otherwise, the spreadsheet won’t work).
 Other than that, it’s all auto-calculation.
-It shows you

 I am showing you a screenshot of the first page of this CIA exam study planner.
 The area highlighted in yellow is the input area.
 In other words, don’t type outside the yellow boxes, or you may alter the formulas and affect the calculations.

-You will see, from the bold text, the number of study hours for your chosen exam part (There are 3 tabs indicating each part of the exam).
-For example, the worksheet above shows that 61 hours are required, which translate to 38 days, 5 weeks, and 1.2 months.
+You will see, from the bold text, the number of study hours for your chosen exam part.
+(There are 3 tabs indicating each part of the exam.)
+For example, the worksheet above shows that 61 hours are required, which translates to 38 days, 5 weeks, and 1.2 months.

 4. Comprehensive Study Mode